 Loan Payable.
 The fair value is based on the discounted value of expected future cash flows using the applicable interest rate for similar types of instruments.
-Discount rate used in 2022 is 5.78%.
+Discount rate used for loan payable 5.31% in 2023 and 5.78% in 2022.
 The fair value measurement of loan payable is classified as Level 2.